mollerse/frp-sbs/blogpost.md

 - A spinner to indicate a pending request for the exisiting record collection
 - An error-message if fetching the existing record collection fails
 - Icons visualizing the validity of the input fields in the new record form
-- The enabeling of the add-button
+- The enabling of the add-button
 - A spinner to indicate a pending request to add a new record to the collection
 - An error-message if adding the new record failed
 - A filtered view of the existing record collection and all the added records